-10.10.030.17 SITE PLAN APPROVAL.
+10.10.030.6 SITE PLAN APPROVAL.

-Prior to the construction, alteration or remodeling of any building in the C-H zone, a site plan using the historic preservation criteria as outlined in this section and MPMC 10.16.010 regarding site development will be submitted to the planning commission for their approval.
-No building in the C-H zone shall be constructed, altered or remodeled without such approval.
+All development and uses in the C-H Historic Commercial Zone shall be subject to site plan approval as provided in this section and in Section 10.18.190, Commercial Site Plan.

+Applicability: Site plan approval shall be required prior to the issuance of any building permit for new construction, additions, changes of use, or other site development activity within the C-H Zone.

+Review Procedures: Site plans shall be prepared, submitted in accordance with Section 10.18.190, Commercial Site Plan.

+Historic District Design Criteria: In addition to the general site plan requirements, developments within the C-H Zone shall comply with applicable historic preservation criteria outlined in MPMC 10.16.010.

+Conflicts: Where standards in this section and Section 10.18.190 conflict, Section 10.18.190, Commercial Site Plan shall govern.

-10.10.030.18 ARCHITECTURAL DESIGN CRITERIA.
+10.10.030.7 ARCHITECTURAL DESIGN CRITERIA.

 Specific architectural design criteria are prepared and maintained by the planning commission for the purpose of advising property owners and developers of land within the historic commercial district.
 The criteria are also used by the planning commission to evaluate applications for a letter of approval, as provided in this section.
 Design criteria as prepared and maintained by the planning commission is as follows: